LCBC-UiO/r_selfenc/README.md

 ### Encrypt

-Source `main.R` and call `encrypt_to_source(...)` with some objects to produce a encrypted, self-decrypting R file.
+Source `main.R` and call `encrypt_to_source(...)` with some objects to produce an encrypted, self-decrypting R file.
 A password is generated, if none is provided.

 Example
 ```R